 - Computer monitor

 How to Build Your Mining Rig

-- First, you must screw the 14” angled aluminium together to create two squares.
+- First, you must screw the 14” angled aluminum together to create two squares.
 For this, you will use your drill and self-tapping screws.

-- Next, you connect the two aluminium squares together using the longer aluminium lengths.
+- Next, you connect the two aluminum squares using the longer aluminum lengths.
 Again, use the drill and screws to make sure it’s all nice and solid.
 You should now have a steel frame that is a cuboid in shape.

 - The next step is to add the wooden blocks to the bottom of the frame (on the opposite side that your crossbar is).

 - Add three wooden blocks using your motherboard as a guide to where you need to place the blocks.